Woody Allen sexual abuse allegation: Decision

 In his 33-page decision in June 1993, Justice Elliott Wilk rejected Allen's bid for custody of the three children and rejected the allegation of sexual abuse.
 Wilk denied Allen immediate visitation rights with Dylan, saying of Allen's behavior toward Dylan that it was "grossly inappropriate and that measures must be taken to protect her" while pointing out that Allen's inappropriate behavior was not sexual in nature.

 Rejecting Allen's portrayal of Farrow as a "woman scorned", Wilk said there was no credible evidence that she had coached Dylan, although the videotape she made of Dylan compromised the investigation of sexual abuse, and criticized Allen for his "trial strategy" of turning family members and employees against one another.
 The Yale New Haven team's unwillingness to testify in court, except through Leventhal's deposition, together with the destruction of its notes, had rendered its report, he wrote, "sanitized and, therefore, less credible".
 Wilk called the case "frivolous" and ordered Allen to pay Farrow's costs.
 Regarding the allegation of abuse, Wilk concluded that the evidence did not support that it had occurred, although he was not sure that the evidence demonstrated conclusively that it had not.
 Wilk did not order a new battery of forensic testing with Dylan because all the experts had agreed with the limited report's conclusions and because it would not, after the period of time elapsed, be beneficial or provide useful information.

 Criminal inquiry, social services

 The Connecticut State Police interviewed Allen in Litchfield in January 1993 for over three hours.
 He said he had never been in the attic crawl space; when the police said they had taken fingerprints in there, he said it was possible that his prints were there.
-The forensic specialist chief of Connecticut's state crime laboratory, Dr. Henry Lee, said that what police has found in the crawl space was hair fibers and that the evidence could not place Allen in the attic.
-On September 20 that year, Frank Maco, accompanied by a female police detective, talked to Dylan; Maco told a reporter in 1997, "I saw complete withdrawal any time I tried to discuss the incident."
+The forensic specialist chief of Connecticut's state crime laboratory, Henry Lee, said that what police had found in the crawl space was hair fibers and that the evidence could not place Allen in the attic.
+On September 20 that year, Frank Maco, accompanied by a female police detective, talked to Dylan; in 1997, Maco told a reporter, "I saw complete withdrawal any time I tried to discuss the incident."